MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useVirtuosoGrid/README.md

 ## Returns

-- **`virtuosoGridRef`** (`React.RefObject<VirtuosoGridHandle>`): A reference to the Virtuoso grid handle.
+- **`gridRef`** (`React.RefObject<VirtuosoGridHandle>`): A reference to the Virtuoso grid handle.
 This reference can be used to interact with the grid component, such as controlling its scroll behavior.

 ## Internal Behavior

 1. **Reference**:
-    - **`virtuosoGridRef`**: A `React.RefObject` for accessing the Virtuoso grid handle.
+    - **`gridRef`**: A `React.RefObject` for accessing the Virtuoso grid handle.
 This reference allows you to control the grid's scroll behavior.

 2. **Effect**:
     - **`useEffect`**: Sets up a side effect that triggers a scroll to the specified index when `scrollStopArticleIndex` changes.
 The scrolling is performed smoothly using `scrollToIndex` with a slight delay to ensure the grid is fully rendered.